 After you process and accept what just happened, you will likely feel a sense of loss.
 It’s especially upsetting when you lose sentimental or irreplaceable items.
 You will never be able to put value on sentimental items, and you will probably always feel a sense of sadness that they were taken from you.

 This is probably the worst stage of them all.
 Not only have your valuables been taken, you have to accept the fact that your home – your sanctuary – has been invaded.
 Most of us think of our home as a safe place; it’s extremely unsettling to have your line of defense breached.
-It’s not uncommon for burglary victims to feel anxious or fearful of being alone in the home that was robbed.
+It’s not uncommon for victims to feel anxiety after burglary or be fearful of being alone in the home that was robbed.

-Now that you know the stages, the next step is to conquer them.
+Now that you know the stages of emotions after a break-in, the next step is to conquer them.
 Here are some things you can (and should) do to get over your burglary:

 1. Get Support